ChristianStoppani/AgilityHubPublic/README.md

 Welcome!

 This public directory contains the code of my bachelor thesis.
-To see the finished product, head over to the [Agility Hub](https://agilityhub.ch).

 The WebApp follows the typical structure of a Next.js project: